 A.G.Fox Law International -

 A.G.
 FOX LAW -

-The Association Office through A. G. Fox Law now offers a low cost Lay Representative Service for Small Claims in the County Courts under the provisions of the Lay Representatives (Rights of Audience) Order 1999, and a variety of other legal services.
+A. G. Fox Law offers a low cost Lay Representative Service for Small Claims in the County Courts under the provisions of the Lay Representatives (Rights of Audience) Order 1999, and a variety of other specialist animal legal services.

 In 2013 the financial limit for the Small Claims Track in the County Court was raised to £10,000.
 This is having a devastating effect on unrepresented people who effectively cannot use solicitors and barristers to represent them because they cannot get the costs of doing so back if they win.

 The general idea of the Small Claims procedure is that according to the Ministry of Justice it is a quick and simple way of making claims in the County Court.
 That of course is nonsense.
 There is nothing ‘quick’ or ‘simple’ about it, unless you consider that taking many months rather than years constitutes ‘quick’.